-How to Get Bigger Quads (Science-Based Exercises and Tips)
+How to Get Bigger Quads (6 Exercises for Hypertrophy)

 Well-developed quads — complete with outer sweeps and teardrops 💧— are what dreams are made of. *cue Hilary Duff*